rht-labs/tech-exercise/docs/slides/content/automated-testing.md

 ### Behavior Driven Development
 #### _How Does It Help?_
-* Creates a shared understanding of requirements between the business and the Agile Teams
+* Creates a shared understanding of requirements between the business and the Agile teams
 * Helps guide development, decrease rework, and increase flow
-* Creates business-facing scenarios that attempt to describe the behavior of a Story, Feature, or Capability from a user's perspective.
+* Creates business-facing scenarios that attempt to describe the behavior of a story, feature, or capability from a user's perspective.

 #### Example Mapping
-Based on the idea that multiple examples of specific cases convey information better than a single bad abstraction of a concept.
+Example Mapping is based on the idea that multiple examples of specific cases convey information better than a single bad abstraction of a concept.
 ![example-mapping](images/bdd-tdd/example-mapping.jpg)